FullStackForger/hapi-app-mongo-model/README.md

 ### Example 1: default connection `Model.connect()`

 In below example `Model.connect()` is called without any parameters.
-Model witll attempt to Connect to default mongo db url:
+Model will attempt to Connect to default mongo db url:
 `mongodb://localhost:27017`.

 ```